WanqingTu/QUICTCPinUnsafeNetworks/README.md

 [1] A. Simpson, M. Alshaali, W. Tu, and R. Asghar.
 QUIC and TCP in Unsafe Networks: Comparative Analysis.
 IET Smart Cities, 2024.

-This paper received a top-cited artical certificate among the publications in 2024 from IET Smart Cities!
+This paper received a top-cited article certificate among the publications in 2024 from IET Smart Cities!